Fears grow for missing British tramper Stephanie Simpson

 A team will be on the ground this morning to continue with the search.

-It was unclear if Simpson was hiking alone.
+It was unclear if Simpson was tramping alone.

 A close friend told the Herald it would have just been "another weekend away tramping" for Simpson.